krishnr/Free-The-Prisoners/README.md

 ## How to run the app

-1. Download the whole repository to your computer
+1. Download this repository to your computer
-2. Run the app by running `node server.js`
+2. Run the app by running `node index.js` and heading to `localhost:3000` on your browser (Chrome only)
+3. On the index page, click the "Voice Inputter" button once and the "Prisoner" button 4 times to set the problem up.
+4. Head to the voice inputter page you just opened, and speak out your instructions (after accepting microphone permissions).
+5. Go through the prisoner pages to see whose turn it is to press the button.
+Repeat until the prisoners are free.

 ## The Problem
 Let’s start off with the wacky problem: